pesalerno/genomics_disease/README.md

 2.Do individual SNPs predict apathogenic disease presence?
 ---

-1. Run GWAS analyses in plink with unfiltered LD datasets for all three datasets.
+1. **Run GWAS analyses in plink with unfiltered LD datasets for all three datasets.**

 To perform a standard case/control study, we performed a simple asosciation study in plink:

 		plink --file filename --assoc #add --ci 0.95 for a 95% CI estimation

 Which gives you chisquare odds ratio test results for each allele.
+To pick out p-value column using awk code for quickly sorting significant associations:

+ 	awk -F ' ' '{print $9}' plink.assoc

+**RESULT:** Colorado pumas = 273 SNPs significantly associated to FIV presence.

 Then, we performed a standard case/control study using Fisher's Exact test (allelic association) to generate significance:

 	plink --file myData --fisher